hypBox/online-javascript-full-stack-bootcamp-w6/README.md

 ## Requirements

-2. Open the file 'src/server.js' file with VSCode
+2. Open the file 'src/services/user.service.js' file with VSCode
-3. Implement the functions using descriptions about each function
+3. Implement the functions using provided descriptions
 4. Create a Pull Request to push your changes

 ## Verify Your Code